Summary

 Key Takeaways

-- Measure wall width, mounting point, and subject distance for accurate planning
+- Measure wall width, mounting height, and subject distance before cutting to avoid gaps and ensure full coverage in photos.

 References